donishadsmith/neurocaps/CONTRIBUTING.md

 To allow any changes to be tracked and ensure that any changes aren't being duplicated.

-**2. Fork neurocaps**
+**2. Fork NeuroCAPs**

-This is your own unique copy of neurocaps and changes will not affect the main codebase.
+This is your own unique copy of NeuroCAPs and changes will not affect the main codebase.
 Here are some guides to [forking](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) and ensuring that your fork is always [synced](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) with the main codebase.